sagemath/trac_to_gh/Issue 1927.md

 # Issue 1927: dots in symbolic variable names should not be allowed, etc. (probably easy to fix)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1927

 Original creator: was